FBW32/38-PB-objects-pt1/README.md

 ["name", "class", "course"]

 **4. Get Values.**
-Create a function that retrieves all values of an object's properties.
+Create a function that returns an array of all **values** of an object's properties.
 * Examples:
 ```javascript
 getObjectValues({